Medication shortages

 Here you'll find the latest information on manufacturing problems impacting the supply of products to community pharmacy and also for links to useful medicine stock information pages.

-National Medication Shortages Information are available on SPS website (SPS - Specialist Pharmacy Service – The first stop for professional medicines advice).
+If the medication you are looking for is not listed above, National Medication Shortages Information is available on SPS website (SPS - Specialist Pharmacy Service – The first stop for professional medicines advice).
 Healthcare Professional registration and log in is required to view.

 SSPs enable community pharmacists to supply certain medicines in accordance with a protocol against a prescription, without needing to return the original prescription to the prescriber to get the prescription changed or amended.
 Please see here for all current authorised SSPs.